-Through the OVW Campus Grant to Reduce Sexual Assault Domestic Violence, Dating Violence, and Stalking, Project SPEAK has hired two Peer- Educators that will provide education on campus and assist with the coordination of awareness and other prevention events.
+Through the Office on Violence Against Women (OVW) Campus Grant to Reduce Sexual Assault Domestic Violence, Dating Violence, and Stalking, Project SPEAK has hired two Peer Educators that will provide education on campus and assist with the coordination of awareness and other prevention events.
 Peer educators will be trained to facilitate trauma-informed, culturally competent training and discussions using the facilitator's One Love Foundation program.
 The following trainings are included in the Peer Educator Program: